Hexham (constituency): Constituency profile

-The second-largest constituency by land area in England (covering 250,992 hectares under the 2010–2024 boundaries), Hexham reaches to the Pennines and is traversed by Hadrian's Wall, which runs almost due east–west through England.
+The largest constituency by land area in England since the 2024 boundary changes, Hexham reaches to the Pennines and is traversed by Hadrian's Wall, which runs almost due east–west through England.
 It includes substantial agricultural holdings, forestry, wood processing, food, minerals, and manufactured hardware industries.
 In the midst of the northwest of the constituency is Kielder Water; running between this area and the middle of the seat is the southern portion of Kielder Forest, and in the west, the attractions of the precipitous Haltwhistle Burn, Viaduct and Castle.
 SSE of Hexham is the Derwent Reservoir.
-As well as those rural areas, the constituency also includes part of Newcastle's middle-class suburbs.
+As well as those rural areas, the constituency also includes part of Newcastle's middle-class commuter suburbs.

 Despite the generally middle-class composition of the population, there are also some more working-class areas: Prudhoe frequently elects Labour councillors and has demographics similar to neighbouring parts of Blaydon, a strongly Labour town in the Blaydon and Consett constituency.
 There is also some deprivation in rural areas, particularly around Haltwhistle.
 Based on the latest published old age dependency ratios, a slightly larger than average level of the population is retired.

 An estimate by the House of Commons Library puts the Leave vote by the constituency in the 2016 referendum at 45%.